oheimburger/codecard/terminal/README.md

 2. Once connected, you'll need to reset the device by flipping the power switch off then on again
 3. Bring the Code Card into configuration mode by performing a simultaneous button A+B short-press

-Once the Code Card has finished booting into configuration mode - the CLI menu will be displayed.
+Once the Code Card has finished booting into configuration mode - the CLI menu will be displayed (per the above image).
 You can type `help` in the emulator anytime to bring up a list of commands..

 Keep in mind that pausing for 2 seconds while typing will automatically enter the command.
 It may be easier to pre-type the commands elsewhere and copy-paste them into the window.